 Isolated by her community, a single mother with three children to raise without a stable income and burn scars to accept, Faiza had to take in a lot with no one on her side to rely on.

-Fortunately, support from the needed it most.
+Fortunately, support from the International Organization for Migration (IOM) arrived when she needed it most.
 Through IOM's assistance for survivors of violence against women and girsl, she received one-on-one support from a case worker, who provided her with psychosocial support and referred her to a few other service various providers who could support her with remaining needs.